SuperTapood/Potato-Engine/README.md

 to do:

-- add DynamicText (for dynamically changing the text)
 - add Button class (with on hover, on click events)
 - add Scene master class and have it properly integrate with the button's hierarchy